ElektraInitiative/libelektra/doc/news/2016-12-17_website_release.md

 of configuration snippets.
 It is run by a REST service fully built with the help of [CppCMS](http://cppcms.com/) on basis of Elektra as data store.
-All data concerning snippets and user accounts is stored in Elektra's key database (of course with password being properly hashed).
+All data concerning snippets and user accounts is stored in Elektra’s key database (of course with password being properly hashed).

 The service allows you to paste configuration snippets in various (supported) formats and to tag, describe and name them.
 This in return allows you to